Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 Propelld:

-Propelld offers loan coverage tailored to the full cost of global and domestic education.
+Propelld offers collateral-free loans of up to ₹1 Crore (study abroad) / ₹40 Lakhs (domestic), tailored to the cost of global and domestic education.

-• Domestic Studies: Up to ₹40 Lakhs.
-Covers tuition and hostel fees, and is available for UG, PG, and niche programs like coaching and upskilling.
+• Course Range: Available for UG, PG, and niche programs like coaching and upskilling.

 Federal Bank:

-• Collateral-Free Limit: Typically, Federal Bank is collateral-free only up to ₹4 Lakhs (for all courses) or up to ₹20 Lakhs for select premier institutions under the Fed Scholars scheme.
+• Collateral-Free Limit: No security is needed up to ₹4 Lakhs, or up to ₹20 Lakhs for select premier institutions under the Fed Scholars scheme.

-• Maximum Limit: The highest limits, such as ₹1 Crore for foreign studies, generally require substantial collateral security.
+• Career Solutions Loan: Higher limits, up to around ₹1 Crore for foreign studies, generally require substantial collateral security.

 2. Interest Rates & Transparency